kiba/Writings/atg/chp2_aftermath.md

 "Right errr...let me find my Goa'uld worksheet."

 It would be very convenient if the galaxy at large spoke English for his team's benefit.
 Alas, his team never found a universal language translator to reverse-engineer nor did anyone actually spoke English.
 At least the galaxy at large do speak a lingua franca, which is Goa'uld.
-Which means that Teal'c and Jackson can interact with the locals.
+That usually means that Teal'c and Jackson can interact with the locals.
 The only problem with that language is that you can be sure that some kooky Goa'uld overlord had influenced that particular gate address in some way or fashion, frequently in a traumatizing and tyrannical manner.
 Unless they're tok'ra.
 Tok'ra are the good guys, but they're the exception to the rule.

-To increase the field efficacy and efficiency of stargate exploration teams, it became a staple of the local learning curriculum to learn Goa'uld, not that it was any particularly new to O'Neill.
-Throughout his military career, more specifically, special operation, he was always learning the languages of allies, like German, and sometime the enemies as well, such as Russian.
+To increase the field efficacy and efficiency of stargate exploration teams, it became a staple of the local learning curriculum to learn Goa'uld, not that language learning was particularly new to O'Neill.
+Throughout his military career, more specifically, special operation, he was always learning the languages of his country's allies, like German, and sometime the enemies as well, such as Russian.
 His time at this command was no exception.

 But god damn it!
 This man needed to be better organized.
-The good doctor was still ruffling through the mess to find homework.
+The good doctor was still ruffling through the mess to find his homework.

 After waiting several minutes or so, the archaeologist found the team's homework.
 He handed O'Neill a copy.